Tips for Saving on Auto Insurance

 - Shop around: Companies charge different prices and offer different discounts, so shop around to find the best coverage at the right price.
 Wisconsin has a competitive insurance marketplace with many insurance companies conducting business in our state.

 - Maintain a clean driving record: Safe drivers are cheaper to insure.
 Accidents in which you were majority at-fault and tickets for citations are major factors that contribute to higher premiums.

 - Raise your deductible: The deductible is the amount you must pay out-of-pocket before your insurance policy kicks in on a claim.
 By raising your deductible you will lower your premium.
 Make sure you can afford the higher costs you'll pay out-of-pocket if you have an accident.

-- Maintain a good credit rating: Insurance companies are increasingly using credit information to price auto insurance policies.
+- Maintain a good credit rating: Some insurance companies are utilizing certain credit information to price auto insurance policies.

 - Drive fewer miles: If your annual mileage is less than the average driver, you may qualify for a low mileage discount.

 - Maintain good grades in school: If you are a student (or parent of one), most insurance companies will offer a discount for full-time students with a "B" average or higher.

 - Ask about multiple vehicle discounts: Many insurance companies provide a discount for insuring two or more cars on a policy.

 - Drive a car equipped with safety devices: Features that protect against theft, like anti-theft devices, and injury, like airbags, can lower your premiums.

 - Complete a drivers' safety course: Taking an approved drivers' education course may result in a discount or a lower premium.